CERC-Genomic-Medicine/BEanalysed/README.md

 ### 3. BE_ROC.py

-Generates ROC-AUC curves for screen quality assessment.
+Generates ROC-AUC curves for screen quality assessment and a representation of the cumulative fraction per rank for each `Consequence_Detail`.

 #### Usage